 Find Cheap Homeowners Insurance Quotes in Your Area

-Excess flood insurance is a kind of private flood insurance policy that extends your limits beyond the those of government-sponsored National Flood Insurance Program (NFIP) coverage.
+Excess flood insurance is a kind of private flood insurance that extends your limits beyond those of government-sponsored National Flood Insurance Program (NFIP) coverage.
 Homeowners whose houses would cost more to rebuild than the NFIP flood insurance limit of $250,000 should consider adding excess flood insurance, especially if they live in a high-risk flood zone.

-Flood insurance in general is required for homeowners if their residences are located in special flood hazard areas (SFHAs) and have federally backed mortgages.
+Flood insurance, in general, is required for homeowners if their residences are located in special flood hazard areas (SFHAs) and have federally backed mortgages.
 If this describes you, every lender will require you to carry flood insurance that covers the smallest of these three:

 - The cost to completely rebuild your home